karenibowman/15418-Recitation-Vector-Addition/README.md

 ## Credits

-The credits for this code go to Nvidia.
-I've merely created a wrapper to get people started.
+The credits for this code go to Nvidia, Siraj Raval & Oak Ridge Laboratory.